 Blackbeard’s escape strategy was brilliant.
 It reminded the viewer of the Blackwater sea battle in Game of Thrones but better in one respect.
 In Blackwater, The Imp’s strategy was to destroy as many ships and men as possible before they made their landing.
 In XXII., the actions take by Blackbeard were meant as a diversion.
 Only one person saw part of Blackbeard’s strategy for what it was in XXII. and that person was obeyed too late to be 100% effective.

-One question that wasn’t addressed during XXII. was where were all of Captain Vain’s men, the men that he secured the allegiance and obedience of when he killed the Slave Master on the island last season?
-All of Vain’s men, the men with the dreadlocks, weren’t killed by Flint’s crew last season.
+One question that wasn’t addressed during XXII. was where were all of Captain Vane’s men, the men that he secured the allegiance and obedience of when he killed the Slave Master on the island last season?
+All of Vane’s men, the men with the dreadlocks, weren’t killed by Flint’s crew last season.
 Where were they in XXII.?
-Where were they when the other inhabitants of The Fort wanted Vain thrown out?
+Where were they when the other inhabitants of The Fort wanted Vane thrown out?
 Where were they when he made his escape?

-My answer, not the one found in the episode: if those loyal killers had been in The Fort with Vain, they would have been enough opposition to stop Vain from being thrown out.
+My answer, not the one found in the episode: if those loyal killers had been in The Fort with Vane, they would have been enough opposition to stop Vane from being thrown out.
 Then the resultant scenes would not have occurred.

 The only explanation that I can think of is that those men were manning the Spanish ship in the bay Captain Flint captured last season.